Understanding the Alcoholic Anonymous 12 Steps

 Alcoholic Anonymous 12 Steps

 Ever since the first group of alcoholics involved in the program opened their arms and their doors in the 1930’s to begin its level of popularity has continued to increase worldwide.

 For alternatives to the Alcoholic Anonymous 12 steps model read our pages on AA alternatives.

-They believe that it takes a large amount of willingness, a change in attitudes and acts on the alcoholic individual's part to successfully be able to make a positive change in their life without alcohol.
+They believe that it takes a large amount of willingness to change in attitudes and acts on the alcoholic individual’s part to successfully be able to make a positive change in their life without alcohol.

 - An admission on the alcoholic individual’s part that they indeed have an addiction to alcohol and need to abstain from alcohol.